suryansh-ai/browser_extensions/README.md

-# Task 7 — Identify & Remove Suspicious Browser Extensions (Brave)
+# Identify & Remove Suspicious Browser Extensions (Brave)

 ## Overview
 This project documents the identification and removal of suspicious Brave browser extensions.